zsofivamos/CEU_DS4/README.md

 4. Fight Club
 5. Forrest Gump
 6. Inception
-7. The Matrix<sup>1</sup>
+7. The Matrix<sup>\*</sup>
 8. One Flew Over the Cuckoo's Nest
 9. Seven
 10. Silence of the Lambs

-<sup>1</sup>I am aware that The Matrix is borderline fantasy but I chose to keep it due to its deep metaphorical relationship with the real world.
-And the epic limbo moves.
+<sup>\*:I am aware that The Matrix is borderline fantasy but I chose to keep it due to its deep metaphorical relationship with the real world.
+And the epic limbo moves.</sup>